The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

-How much do rear-differential substitutions cost?
+How much do rear-differential replacements cost?

 If replacing a gasket or bearing or sealing any problem areas isn’t feasible, you will likely spend between $1,500 to $4,000.
 Ignoring a faulty differential can not only cause further damage but can be hazardous as well.